realm/roc-ios/Readme.md

 ### 3rd Party Modules

-RChat makes use of a number of 3rd party modules:
+The RChat iOS app makes use of a number of 3rd party modules:

 [Chatto and ChattoAdditions](https://github.com/badoo/Chatto.git)

 [RealmSwift](https://github.com/realm/realm-cocoa.git)

 [SideMenu](https://github.com/jonkykong/SideMenu.git)

 [SDWebImage](https://github.com/rs/SDWebImage.git)

 [Eureka](https://github.com/xmartlabs/Eureka.git)

 [Cartography](https://github.com/robb/Cartography.git)

 [TURecipientBar](https://github.com/davbeck/TURecipientBar.git)

 [NVActivityIndicatorView](https://github.com/ninjaprox/NVActivityIndicatorView.git)

 [BRYXBanner](https://github.com/bryx-inc/BRYXBanner.git)

 [RealmLoginKit](https://github.com/realm-demos/realm-loginkit.git)

 # Installation

-1. clone this repository `git clone https://github.com/realm/roc-ios` to your  machine
+Clone this repository `git clone https://github.com/realm/roc-ios` to a convenient location your machine.

 ## Preparing the ROS Server

-This application comes with a demo server tagainst which you can run the RChat client.
-The ROS platform requires NodeJS version 8.5 or higher and the npm node package manager installed in order to be able to run.
-If these are already installed, continue with the instructions below, if you need further info on nodejs or NPM installaton
+This application comes with a demo server against which you can run the RChat client.
+The ROS platform requires [NodeJS](https://nodejs.org) version 8.5 or higher and the [npm node package manager](https://www.npmjs.com) installed in order to be able to run.
+If these are already installed, continue with the instructions below, if you need further info on nodejs or NPM installaton,  please see their repsective web sites for installation instructions.

-0. Open a new temrinal window
+1. Open a new temrinal window
 0. Change directory to the download location where you downloaded the RChat repository
 0. Change directory to the `RChatMinimalServer` directory
 0. Install the required node server modules by running `npm install`